English Oak Wood Flooring

 What Is English Oak Wood Flooring?

-Classically created with modern innovation, a solid English Oak floor embodies all the features of a centuries old floor using exceptional quality new English Oak for an understated and luxurious result.
-The refined slow grown English quarter sawn oak has been carefully seasoned and worked to a fine textured finish with a rich patina.
+Classically created with modern innovation, an English Oak floor embodies all the features of a centuries old antique floor using exceptional quality new English Oak.
+Organic.
+The refined slow grown English quarter sawn oak has been carefully seasoned and worked to a fine undulating finish with a rich surface.

 Our English Oak stalwart, Galion, features edges which are hand rolled to increase the flow from board to board, whilst the extra thick wear layer and 20mm construction assure the planks stand the test of time.
-Available in widths between 80mm-250mm, and random lengths up to 4m, this English Oak floor opens up a whole world of design possibilities.
-We also have the raw materials to cover even the largest of spaces.
+Available in widths between 80mm-250mm, and random lengths up to 4m, this English Oak floor is suitable for all design inspirations.

 What makes English Oak unique?